merqlove/do_snapshot/README.md

 If you want to set keys without environment, than set it via options when you run do_snapshot:

     $ do_snapshot --digital-ocean-access-token YOURLONGTOKEN

-### Digitalocean API V1:
-You'll need to generate an access token in Digital Ocean's control panel at https://cloud.digitalocean.com/api_access

-    $ export DIGITAL_OCEAN_CLIENT_ID="SOMEID"
-    $ export DIGITAL_OCEAN_API_KEY="SOMEKEY"

-If you want to set keys without environment, than set it via options when you run do_snapshot:

-    $ do_snapshot --digital-ocean-client-id YOURLONGAPICLIENTID --digital-ocean-api-key YOURLONGAPIKEY

-### How-To (Here is also [Longren Tutorial](https://longren.io/automate-making-snapshots-of-your-digitalocean-droplets/))

-Here we `keeping` only 5 **latest** snapshots and cleanup older after new one is created.
-If creation of snapshots failed no one will be deleted.
-By default we keeping `10` droplets.

-    $ do_snapshot --keep 5 -c

-Using API V1:

-    $ do_snapshot -p 1

 Keep latest 3 from selected droplet: